 If this does happen to me one day and I don’t know when the hour might come, I wonder if they the do-gooders who lined up to give sympathetic news interviews for Mr Kember will line up to give sympathetic interviews to the waiting news organisations on my behalf or others.
 I somehow doubt it!
 But then I don’t expect it anyway.

 And if you’re a born again Christian, neither should you!

 We are living in the final church period found in the Book of Revelation the apostate Laodicean church with all its false wonders and signs and hypocrisy.
 The true Christian’s hope is of the course the blessed Rapture.
 Amen and amen.

-This article was initially written in 2006 and updated in 2020 for this edition of our newsletter but sadly since then many more Norman Kember’s have been dazzled and deceived by the lure of the one-world ecumenical church movement.
+This article was initially written in 2006 and updated in 2020 but sadly since then many more Norman Kember’s have been dazzled and deceived by the lure of the one-world ecumenical church movement.
 And tragically, many more like him will certainly continue to follow him and his kind through the never-ending trapdoor called postmillennialism.
 Basically, fix the problems of the world etc, etc but without Jesus Christ at the centre of this as rightful King and on His throne.
 And if that wasn’t bad enough, such people actually believe they are obeying and honouring God, when in reality they are dishonouring and disobeying Him.

 The following from John’s gospel demonstrates such an awful and mistaken belief: “These things have I spoken unto you, that ye should not be offended.
 They shall put you out of the synagogues: yea, the time cometh, that whosoever killeth you will think that he doeth God SERVICE.
 And these things will they do unto you, because they have NOT known the Father, NOR me” (John 16:1-2).